kyb3r/dhooks/README.md

 ```

 ### Get Webhook Info
-You can get some basic information related to the webhook through discords api.
+You can get some basic information related to the webhook through Discord's api.

 ```py
 hook.get_info()